JHARB47/pole-height-app/README.md

 1. Connect your GitHub repository to Netlify
 2. Netlify will automatically detect the build settings from `netlify.toml`
 3. Deploy will run `npm run build` and publish the `dist` folder

+### GitHub Actions → Netlify (CI deploys)

+This repository includes a GitHub Actions workflow (`.github/workflows/netlify-deploy.yml`) that builds/tests on every push and deploys to Netlify when secrets are configured:

+- Required repository secrets:
+  - `NETLIFY_AUTH_TOKEN` – your Netlify personal access token
+  - `NETLIFY_SITE_ID` – the Site ID for mrejointuse.netlify.app
+- Behavior:
+  - Production deploys on pushes to `main`
+  - Preview deploys on pull requests from the same repository (not forks)
+  - If secrets are missing, the deploy step is skipped (build/test still run)

+Add the secrets in GitHub → Settings → Secrets and variables → Actions → New repository secret.

 ### Manual Deployment